 Implementing Branch Merging Restrictions in Azure DevOps and GitHub

-Branch merging restrictions ensure that only authorized users or approved workflows can merge branches into specific branches like main
+Branch merging restrictions ensure that only authorized users or approved workflows can merge branches into specific branches like main, develop, or any protected branch.
+Below is how you can implement these restrictions in Azure DevOps and GitHub.

 1. Azure DevOps – Implement Branch Merging Restrictions